-Changes in bird populations in the Baltic Sea are a relatively well-known due to the active networks of birdwatchers.
+As an example, changes in bird populations in the Baltic Sea are a relatively well-known due to the active networks of birdwatchers.
 HELCOM HABITAT 5 (2003) made a simple summary indicating the trends in numbers of breeding waterbirds in the Baltic Sea between 1985 and 2002.
 The HELCOM list of threatened and/or declining species contains 13 birds of which seven were assessed by HELCOM HABITAT 5 as follows:

 Species Overall trend in 1985-2002

 Velvet scoter Decrease 1-5%

 Red-breasted merganser Relatively stable

-Caspian tern Unknown
+Caspian tern Relatively stable

 Sandwich tern Decrease 5-10%

 Little tern Decrease 1-5%

 Lesser black-backed gull Decrease 1-5%

-Black guillemot Unknown
+Black guillemot Increase 1-5%